daikhihaithem18/daikhihaithem18/README.md

 ## 🚀 About Me

-Hi 👋, I'm Haithem
-A passionate JavaScript developer

-🌱 I’m currently learning ServiceNow
+Hi 👋, I'm Haithem, a passionate developer with a thirst for knowledge.
+I'm currently learning ServiceNow, and I'm excited to use my skills to help businesses improve their efficiency and productivity

 Connect with me:
 <div align="left">